Are Rheumatoid Arthritis and Gum Disease Related?

 Understanding Rheumatoid Arthritis and Gum Disease

-University of Louisville School of Dentistry in Kentucky released a study involving the two conditions and identified bacterium that causes gum disease is also present in the early stages of rheumatoid arthritis.
+University of Louisville School of Dentistry in Kentucky released a study involving the two conditions and identified the bacterium that causes gum disease is also present in the early stages of rheumatoid arthritis.
 The connection identifying the two conditions shows that individuals with rheumatoid arthritis could have oral health conditions that progress rapidly.

 What Can I Expect?